eduardomacetas/GithubTutorial/README.md

 Congratulations you created your first repository :blush: :tada: :tada:

+## 2. Create a Branch

+**Branching** is the way to work on different versions of a repository at one time.

 You can use the [editor on GitHub](https://github.com/eduardomacetas/GithubTutorial/edit/master/README.md) to maintain and preview the content for your website in Markdown files.